Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![Clicked Corners MATLAB Workspace (`calib_data.mat`)](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/351c6791-d1c4-42a7-8ec5-c2dceefa3944)

-This is helpful to keep as it allows you to skip the corner extraction and proceed directly to Step 3 (Main Calibration Step) for any future re-calibrations.
+This is helpful to keep as it allows you to skip the corner extraction and proceed directly to Step iii (Main Calibration Step) for any future re-calibrations.

 > **Extract Grid Corners** will automatically call the image loading routine if no images are detected in the workspace.
-Thus, after launching `calib_gui`, you can directly click on **Extract Grid Corners** and BCT will begin the image loading process described in Step 1, immediately followed by the corner extraction prompts of Step 2.
+Thus, after launching `calib_gui`, you can directly click on **Extract Grid Corners** and BCT will begin the image loading process described in Step i, immediately followed by the corner extraction prompts of Step ii.

-### **3. Main Calibration Step**
+### **iii.
+Main Calibration Step**

 Click the **Calibration** button on the calibration GUI to run the main camera calibration procedure.